Hephaestus-Arm/HephaestusArm2/assembly.md

 <img src="photos/47.jpg" width="300">

-# Add motor 3 to middle bracket
+# 7 Add motor 3 to middle bracket

 <img src="photos/45.jpg" width="300">
 <img src="photos/44.jpg" width="300">

-# Add gripper and servo
+# 8 Add gripper and servo

 <img src="photos/42.jpg" width="300">
 <img src="photos/41.jpg" width="300">
 <img src="photos/40.jpg" width="300">

-# Attach Electronics to Base
+# 9 Attach Electronics to Base

 Remove the backing of the breadboard and use the double stick tape to attach the breadboard to the base

 <img src="photos/2.jpg" width="300">

-# Wire all Motors and Home them
+# 10 Wire all Motors and Home them

 <img src="photos/34.jpg" width="300">

-# Add the thrust bearing to base and link 1 output bracket
+# 11 Add the thrust bearing to base and link 1 output bracket

 <img src="photos/33.jpg" width="300">

-# Add passive support screws to Middle bracket and Gripper bracket
+# 12 Add passive support screws to Middle bracket and Gripper bracket

 Use the supplied screw to attach the printed links to the passive side of the motor.

 <img src="photos/29.jpg" width="300">
 <img src="photos/28.jpg" width="300">

-# Use Calibration Pose to assemble base motor to its horn
+# 13 Use Calibration Pose to assemble base motor to its horn

 Place motor 2 in link 1 output bracket but dont add the screws yet.

 <img src="armCalibration.png" width="300">
 <img src="photos/27.jpg" width="300">

-# Pull motor 2 out and add the horn screw
+# 14 Pull motor 2 out and add the horn screw

 <img src="photos/23.jpg" width="300">

-# Add Motor 2 back in and add Motor 2 horn and bracket
+# 15 Add Motor 2 back in and add Motor 2 horn and bracket

 <img src="photos/22.jpg" width="300">
 <img src="photos/21.jpg" width="300">
 <img src="photos/20.jpg" width="300">

-# Attach horn to Motor 3
+# 16 Attach horn to Motor 3

 <img src="photos/19.jpg" width="300">
 <img src="photos/18.jpg" width="300">
 <img src="photos/17.jpg" width="300">

-# Home the robot to verify the horn
+# 17 Home the robot to verify the horn

 Home the robot in its calibration pose now that all motors are in place.

-## If the motors move after calibration
+## 17.1 If the motors move after calibration

 If the robot homes and holds the calibration pose then you are safe to move on.
 If one of the motors comes off the calibrtation pose, pull that horn and reset it closer to the correct pose, if you have to err to one side go past the calibration pose away from where the motor moved itself.
-Return to step above.
+Return to step 17.

-## Else Add the horn screw to Motor 1
+## 17.2 Else Add the horn screw to Motor 1

 Pull motor 2 out of its slot and add the horn screw to Motor 1

 <img src="photos/motor1Screw.jpg" width="300">

-# Add last 2 motor horn screws
+# 18 Add last 2 motor horn screws

 <img src="photos/15.jpg" width="300">
 <img src="photos/16.jpg" width="300">

-# Add motor case screws to motor 2
+# 19 Add motor case screws to motor 2

 <img src="photos/4.jpg" width="300">
 <img src="photos/3.jpg" width="300">

-# Calibrate the gripper
+# 20 Calibrate the gripper

 Plug in the gripper servo and power up the system